afrigon/tlwk/roles/elementalist.md

 ## Special Roles

+### Escort

+You are in charge of Glenouche.
+Use the special action to move her ahead.

 ### Twisted Castle

 For this encounter, swap your warhorn for a dagger to get access to `Ride the Lightning`.
 (Air Dagger 4)